 Magnus Wennerhag defended his Ph.D.-thesis at Lund University in 2008.
-Since 2008, he is connected to Södertörn University, and is Senior Lecturer (lektor) and Associate Professor (docent) at the university.
+Since 2008, he is connected to Södertörn University, and is since 2019 Professor in sociology at Södertörn University.

-Wennerhag is also one of the editors of the Swedish social theory journal Fronesis.
+Wennerhag is also editor of Sociologisk Forskning, the peer-reviewed journal of the Swedish Sociological Association, and one of the editors of the Swedish social theory journal Fronesis.

 Wennerhag is the project leader for the research project ”Anti-racist contentions in the Baltic Sea region – a study of anti-racist activists interplay with politicians and civil servants” (funded by The Foundation for Baltic and East European Studies, 2017–2020).
 This project investigates the interplay between anti-racist activists, politicians, and civil servants during significant campaigns of the anti-racist movement in four countries of the Baltic Sea region: Finland, Germany, Poland, and Sweden.